 b.
 What is the contribution of exports as a percentage of the total turnover of the entity?

-c.
-A brief on types of customers
+0% c.
+A brief on types of customers a.
+Employees and workers (including differently abled):

 Electronics Mart India Limited (EMIL) serves a diverse range of customers, primarily focusing on the B2C (Business-to-Consumer) segments within the consumer industry.
 By specializing in these customer categories, EMIL is able to effectively meet the needs and preferences of individual consumers.